mandaarien/Jellyfinstats/README.md

 # JellyfinStats for Tidbyt / [Tronbyt Server](https://github.com/tavdog/tronbyt-server)

+⚠️ I currently use the script via HomeAssistant with [TidbytAssistant](https://github.com/savdagod/TidbytAssistant) for automations.
+I have not yet released it in the Tidbyt Community.

 This Pixlet applet displays Jellyfin statistics on a Tidbyt device.
 It provides a quick and visual overview of:

 - ▶️ Active playback sessions